sapped/Authenticated-Full-Stack-Streamlit/README.md

     docker-compose up

 7. If you need more help with docker, see below resources
+8. See pgadmin4 referenced guide below for instructions on connecting DB to pgadmin4 if you need help with that

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block.
 Again, see the README in the repo folder nginx/auth for details on how to create the (super easy to make) .htpasswd file that drives this basic authentication